mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 designated region 70% of the time.
 For the remaining 30% of the time, the crew may use the ship as they wish and in the region of their choice.
-However, they must have the ship back on its subsidised route before their time is up.
+However, they must have the ship back on its subsidized route before their time is up.
 •  The owner receives 50% of all revenue, payable at any Class A, B, C or D starport.
 ```

-The crew of a subsidised merchant typically have shares in the enterprise.
+The crew of a subsidized merchant typically have shares in the enterprise.
 For example, a ship’s captain might have five shares, the pilot three and
 the engineer two with nominal or no shares given to other members of
 the crew.
 The crew constitutes a board of directors who make decisions